Auto Enrolment and Workplace Pensions – the facts

 Employers are required to pay a minimum total contribution, which is set out by the Government.
-The minimum sum is currently 1% of the employee’s ‘qualifying earnings’ but, subject to approval by Parliament, this is expected to rise to 3% by 2019.
-The employee minimum contribution level is currently set at 1%, but by 2019 the total minimum contribution from both employee and employer will be 8%.
+The minimum sum is currently 3% of the employee’s ‘qualifying earnings’.
+The employee total minimum contribution from both employee and employer is now 8%.
 Individual employers may decide how much of this they wish to cover; some may decide to contribute the full 8%, meaning that their staff need not pay anything.

 Qualifying earnings can be calculated as:

-- The employee’s entire salary or wages before tax
+- Subject to that – the employee’s entire salary or wages before tax

 Can employers opt out of the workplace pension?